Afungchwi/WTMGDG-Bambili-100-Days-of-Code-Data-Science/README.md

 Created var placeholders and did arithmetic operations like adding multilpying modulos of two values
 #Day 4
 Manipulation in a list and getting the datatype of each element in the list
+#Day 5
+the use of range to access a index of a range of elements in a list.
+Also using the index number to get the value of the element at that exact postion